 Bethenny Frankel Net Worth

-Bethenny Frankel Net Worth: Bethenny Frankel is an American reality television personality and entrepreneur who has a net worth of $70 million.
+Bethenny Frankel is an American reality television personality and entrepreneur who has a net worth of $80 million.
 She earned her net worth primarily from the sale of her Skinnygirl cocktail company and for her various stints on reality television.
 In recent years she has been a fairly successful home renovation and flipper.

 With dreams of becoming an actress, Frankel moved to Los Angeles in 1992.
 She built up connections working small acting roles and jobs such as nanny to Paris Hilton and personal assistant to Jerry and Linda Bruckheimer, and leveraged these connections into her first company, an event-planning business named In Any Event, although the business was short-lived.